psycopg/psycopg2/doc/src/usage.rst

 Binary adaptation
 ^^^^^^^^^^^^^^^^^

-Binary types: Python types representing binary objects are converted into PostgreSQL binary string syntax, suitable for :sql:`bytea` fields.
+Python types representing binary objects are converted into PostgreSQL binary string syntax, suitable for :sql:`bytea` fields.
 Such types are `buffer` (only available in Python 2), `memoryview` (available from Python 2.7), `bytearray` (available from Python 2.6) and `bytes`